Todo¶

 python.
 But it doesn’t copy over the __doc__ from the old magic.

-There’s a ton of good information that gets lost going from %edit
+There’s a ton of good information that gets lost going from %edit to %ed and

-.
+%history to %hist.
 Anything we can do about that?